 -> Your username is your email address

-Through your speaker account you will be able to:
+The speaker account allows you to:

 - view your lecture schedule and abstract status

-- submit related abstracts and COI's
+- submit your abstracts and disclosures

-- view and accept your speaker grant policy
+- review and accept your grant policy

-- reserve your hotel (when applicable)
+- book your hotel nights (if applicable)

 - update your personal information and bio

-- obtain your certificate(s) of attendance
+- retrieve your certificate of attendance

-- and much more...
+- announce your participation to attendees, and more...

 NOTA: please carefully read the Abstract Guidelines and Conflict of Interest Policy before any submission.

-Regarding abstract submission
+Regarding abstract submission:

 - Submission of an abstract implies that it has been approved by all listed authors.
 The IMCAS Scientific Board reserves the right to make the final decision concerning the form of presentation.
 As part of the submission, the author grants IMCAS the exclusive right to publish the abstract, and a non-exclusive right to publish, reproduce, distribute, display and store the abstract worldwide in all forms (including IMCAS programs and websites, whether print or digital versions).
 No fee shall be paid to the author by IMCAS for the license granted herein.
-Apart from the above mentioned, the author will retain copyright of his or her abstract.
+Apart from the above mentioned, the author will retain copyright of their abstract.

-For any inquiries please contact the Scientific Secretariat at firstname.lastname@example.org
+For any inquiries, please contact the Scientific Secretariat at firstname.lastname@example.org.

 Detailed instructions regarding requirements and instructions for oral and e-poster presentations will also be provided at that time.

-- Congress/event date is: August 1st
+- Event starting date: August 1st

 - Abstract submission deadline: July 1st